kailanak1/mealp/README.md

     - rails s
     - navigate to your localhost server
     -create an account
-    -you must make through new post BEFORE navigating the site
+    -you must make a new post BEFORE navigating the site

 4) Enjoy :)